-COMING SOON – More slides, more play features, and more FUN for the Lil’ Mates.
-Stay tuned to our Facebook page for updates on the release date!
+More slides, more play features, and more FUN for the Lil’ Mates.
+NOW OPEN for the 2018 season!

 WHAT IS A QUOKKA?

 The island of Rottnest, right off the west coast of Australia, is home to the Quokka (rhymes with “mocha”).
 These small, teddy bear-sized marsupials are the smallest members of the macropod family, which also includes kangaroos and wallabies!
 The Quokka is covered with short, coarse brown fur, has small rounded ears, a black nose, and a rat-like tail.
 They are nocturnal herbivores, who hop like kangaroos, climb trees and eat leaves, stems, and bark from different types of plants!
 Female Quokkas can give birth to a baby, also called a joey, and the baby will live in its mother’s pouch for the first six months of its life.
 Quokkas have also become a large tourist attraction on Rottnest Island!
 They are known to be the “World’s Happiest Animal” due to their irresistible smiles and friendly personalities.
 More than 500,000 visitors a year will come to the island to try to get a “selfie” with these adorable animals.
 Because of the large number of visitors, Quokkas are not afraid to “hop” up to you for a quick picture!

 Quokkas on the Rottnest Island in Australia